aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/powerqueryformulafunction/_index.md

 ### getDescription() {#getDescription--}

+<b>@deprecated.</b> Please use the 'description' property instead.
 Gets and sets the description of the power query formula.

 ```javascript
 getDescription() : string;